Kangaroo Island is one of the best places in Australia to see native wildlife up close.

 Eat a lunch of local seasonally available oysters, abalone, and King George whiting at the Oyster Farm Shop, in American River.
 Dine on local produce under a giant fig tree in a pop-up summer eatery called the Enchanted Fig Tree, near Stokes Bay.
 Or try a meal of freshwater marron – a native Australian freshwater crayfish – at the Marron Café in the middle of the island.
 Another seafood hotspot is Kangaroo Island Fresh Seafoods and Takeaway at Kingscote.
 There are also farmers markets featuring local produce at Penneshaw, on the first Sunday of every month, and Kingscote, on the second and fourth Sunday of every month.

-Stay at the world's fourth best hotel
+Stay at one of the world's best hotels

 Spot wild koalas, kangaroos and more